ValeSayfa/MasterThesis/readme.md

 Finally, click "Next" button until the installation and configuration processes are finished.
 And the running environment is successfully set up.

 **STEP2**
-> Start Apache and MySQL module in the XAMPP Control Panel
+> Start *Apache* and *MySQL* module in the *XAMPP* Control Panel

-You can start the installed XAMPP Control Panel and you can see many action buttons for different modules.
-Here, we can start Apache and MySQL module by clicking "Start" button for each module.Then you can see the activated modules and their connecting ports.
+You can start the installed *XAMPP* Control Panel and you can see many action buttons for different modules.
+Here, we can start *Apache* and *MySQL* module by clicking "Start" button for each module.Then you can see the activated modules and their connecting ports.

 ***XAMPP Control Panel***

 ![XAMPP3](https://user-images.githubusercontent.com/29103893/89134659-f1c64d80-d526-11ea-8edc-2a4623d56a34.png)

-**If there are errors encountered during the starting process of Apache, the possible reasons may be as following:**
+**If there are errors encountered during the starting process of *Apache*, the possible reasons may be as following:**

 1. The service is not yet started.
-    - Solution: Run "Services" as administrator on Windows, find Apache (Here "Apache2.4") and click "Start" to start the service.
+    - Solution: Run "Services" as administrator on Windows, find *Apache* (Here "Apache2.4") and click "Start" to start the service.

 ***Start Apache service***

 ![Service](https://user-images.githubusercontent.com/29103893/89134839-a319b300-d528-11ea-877e-c59e7d99f111.png)

 2. The port is occupied by other applications.
-    - Solution: Click "Config" button for Apache module, select "Apache (httpd.conf)" file and open with Notepad.
+    - Solution: Click "Config" button for *Apache* module, select "Apache (httpd.conf)" file and open with Notepad.
 Next, search "Listen" in the file, and you can change the port to another free port and avoid conflict.

 ***Change Apache listening port***

 ![ApachePort](https://user-images.githubusercontent.com/29103893/89135035-8e3e1f00-d52a-11ea-880b-a9bff41f7ccb.png)

+**STEP3**
+> Import "migration.sql" schema and data into *MySQL*.

+The "migration.sql" is a database which contains a table called "contribution".
+It includes both schema and data.
+The *XAMPP*

 ## Running the tests